Top of the page

-Your baby is small, but his or her basic needs are the same as those of any newborn baby.
+Your baby is small, but their basic needs are the same as those of any newborn baby.
 You will spend most of your time feeding, diapering, and comforting your baby.
 You may feel overwhelmed at times.
 Remember that it is normal to be concerned about your premature baby's health.
 But good nutrition, home care, and lots of love will help your baby grow.

-You can expect your baby to be smaller than average for up to 2 years.
-By that time, most premature babies will have caught up to full-term babies.
+You can expect your baby to be smaller than average for up to 2 years or more.
+In time, most premature babies will have caught up to full-term babies.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: